btc-vision/opnet-order-book/docs/CoreConceptProposal.md

 2. **One-Sided Pool**
     - This pool is "one-sided" because it physically contains tokens only.
-    - The BTC side exists in the contract's ledger, adjusting over time as trades come in.
+    - The BTC side exists in the contract's ledger (virtualized), adjusting over time as trades come in.

 ### 6.2.
 FIFO "Listings" (Sell Swap Queue)